Cray-HPE/canu/readme.md

 # Changelog

 ## [0.0.5~alpha] - 2021-5-14

-- Made a license fix
+- Updated license
-- Made internal build improvements
-- Added arch to filename
-- Updated the plan-of-record firmware for the 8360 in Shasta 1.5/CSM-1.0
+- Updated the plan-of-record firmware for the 8360 in Shasta 1.4 and 1.5
-- Added BGP config
+- Added `config bgp` command to update bgp configuration for a pair of switches.

 ## [0.0.4] - 2021-05-07